 Robert Allen Zimmerman was born on May 24, 1941, in Duluth, Minnesota.
-Dropping out of college at the end of his first year, in May 1960, he traveled to New York City to perform.
-By January 1961, he was able to visit his musical icon Woody Guthrie, one of the most significant figures in western folk music.
+Dropping out of the University of Minnesota at the end of his first year, Dylan traveled to New York City in 1960 to perform at clubs like The Gaslight.
+In January 1961, Dylan visited his personal hero Woody Guthrie, one of the most significant figures in western folk music.
+Guthrie was institutionalized in New Jersey at the time, for Huntington’s Disease, and the visit greatly inspired the young Dylan who went on to become the leading songwriter of the American folk music revival.

-In 1965 and 1966, Dylan, although the leading songwriter of the American folk music revival, was also considered the “spokesman of a generation.”
-By this time, he started to use more rock-inspired instrumentals, eventually recording three of the most important and influential rock albums of the 1960s in a matter of fifteen months.
-These albums were Bringing It All Back Home (1965), Highway 61 Revisited (1965), and Blonde on Blonde (1966).
+Though he resists the title, by 1965 and 1966, Dylan was considered the “spokesman of a generation.”
+By that time, his sound was infused with more rock-inspired instrumentals.
+Soon, Dylan would record three of the most important, influential rock albums of the all time — in a mere matter of fifteen months: Bringing It All Back Home (1965), Highway 61 Revisited (1965), and Blonde on Blonde (1966).

-By July 1966, Dylan had to stop touring after a motorcycle accident, but it didn’t stop him from making music.
+In July 1966, Dylan quit touring after a severe motorcycle accident, but that didn’t stop him from making music.
 He continued to record with The Band, a Canadian-American rock group that included Rick Danko, Garth Hudson, Richard Manuel, Robbie Robertson, and Levon Helm.
 They recorded The Basement Tapes in 1975.

-Dylan wasn’t only a legendary songwriter, but he was also an author and painter.
-Not only did he become one of the best selling musicians of all time, selling more than 100 million records, but he also received notable awards including the Presidential Medal of Freedom, ten Grammy Awards, a Golden Globe Award, and an Academy Award.
-He was inducted into the Rock and Roll Hall of Fame, Nashville Songwriters Hall of Fame, and the Songwriters Hall of Fame.
-In 2016, he won the Nobel Prize for Literature “for having created new poetic expressions within the great American song tradition.”
+In addition to being a legendary songwriter and one of the best selling musicians of all time — selling more than 100 million records — Dylan is a venerable author and painter.
+He’s also also received notable awards like the Presidential Medal of Freedom, ten Grammy Awards, a Golden Globe Award, and an Academy Award.
+He’s been inducted into the Rock and Roll Hall of Fame, Nashville Songwriters Hall of Fame, and the Songwriters Hall of Fame.
+And in 2016, he won the Nobel Prize for Literature “for having created new poetic expressions within the great American song tradition.”